JaedenRotondo/health-super-app/README.md

 ### Challenges in the design process and how they were overcome
 During the design process, there were some challenges faced.
-Chiefly among them was the small sample size of people who are diagnosed with IBD.
+Chiefly among them was the small sample size of people who were diagnosed with IBD.
 Since IBD only affects 0.72 percent of Canadians, it was not easy to find many people with the illness.
 Despite this, I was able to interview 2 people with IBD and create a model which was empathetic to their needs.
 Another way I was able to overcome this issue was by looking into secondary research.
 The [James Lewis](https://www.gastrojournal.org/article/S0016-5085(23)04776-5/fulltext) text was very helpful because of its large (over 14 million) sample size.